 Vibration is on the weaker side, meaning they'll need to be used with the sound on.

-This wireless paging system can be customized to identify specific tables.
-A large, easy to read display means servers can avoid confusion about where they're needed.
-8 available prompt modes to notify servers when they're being paged.
-The units themselves are small, unobtrusive, and easy to install at each table.
+This wireless system can be customized to identify specific tables.
+A large, easy-to-read display means servers can avoid confusion about where they're needed.
+Eight available prompt modes to notify servers when they're being paged.

-A range of up to 1,000' makes this a good option for users in larger restaurant environments.
-The 10 units are durable, and can take spills and other mishaps that might result in a restaurant.
-Units go into standby mode, which can offer a battery life of up to 1 yr., meaning users don't have to constantly change batteries.
-A clear LCD display with noise prompt identifies the table needing service for easy use by waitstaff.
+A range of up to 1,000' makes this a good option for users in larger venues.
+The 10 units are durable, and can take spills and other mishaps that might happen in food service.
+Allows customers to page waitstaff to their table.

 The units attach to the wall by sticker, a material that can wear out quickly with frequent use.

 Units will connect to the base within a range of 1,640' in an open area.
 Easy-to-change logo creates a new branding opportunity.
 Ideal for most food establishments or community events.